nemohan/doc/other/git/10 高级主题/3 git log.md

 * 160e224 Add the initial code base
 ```

-The asterisk shows which branch the commit was on, so the above graph tells us that the `23ad9ad` and `16b36c6` commits are on a topic branch and the rest are on the `master` branch.
+<font color="green">The asterisk shows which branch the commit was on, so the above graph tells us that the `23ad9ad` and `16b36c6` commits are on a topic branch and the rest are on the `master` branch.</font>

 While this is a nice option for simple repositories, you’re probably better off with a more full-featured visualization tool like `gitk` or[Sourcetree](https://www.atlassian.com/software/sourcetree/overview) for projects that are heavily branched.